Gybsom/customer-registration-documentation/api-reference/POST-create-customer.md

 ## Success Response

-**Condition** : If everything is OK and an Account didn't exist for this Customer.
+**Condition** : All required fields are filled and there is no account created for this customer.

 **Code** : `201 CREATED`